The After-Life Of A Smartphone

 Recycling is Growing

 Recycling of our old phones is growing.
-I’d like to say that it is because we are concerned about our environment, but I suspect it is more to do with making a little trade-in cash to compensate for our new purchase.
+I’d like to say that it is because we are concerned about our environment, but I suspect it has more to do with making a little trade-in cash to compensate for our new purchase.

 There are many companies that will take old phones.
 Even companies like Apple and O2 have their recycling policies.
 This is, in part, to add to their eco-footprint count, but also because the old phones are worth something to them.
 Most large and successful corporate companies do very little for no return – in other words, not unless it is going to benefit them in some way.